funkhou9/spin-my-script/README.md

     ...
 ```

-and `$ knitr_spin project/subfolder1/1-script.R intel14 00:10:00 8` is called, the project space will update to:
+and `$ spin project/subfolder1/1-script.R intel14 00:10:00 8` is called, the project space will update to:

 ```
 project/